PlaidCloud/website/content/en/docs/concepts/services-networking/endpoint-slices.md

 entities or controllers managing additional sets of EndpointSlices.

-To ensure that multiple entities can manage EndpointSlices without interfering with each other, Kubernetes defines the
+To ensure that multiple entities can manage EndpointSlices without interfering with each other, PlaidCloud defines the
 {{< glossary_tooltip term_id="label" text="label" >}}
-`endpointslice.kubernetes.io/managed-by`, which indicates the entity managing an EndpointSlice.
+`endpointslice.PlaidCloud.io/managed-by`, which indicates the entity managing an EndpointSlice.
 The endpoint slice controller sets `endpointslice-controller.k8s.io` as the value for this label on all EndpointSlices it manages.
 Other entities managing